mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/developer/member3.rst

 1.2.3.pools_update.html file
 ----------------------------
-Pools are being printed again like at pools.html only instead of delete checkbox, with an update checkbox added which added with following code ;
+Pools are being printed again like at pools.html only instead of delete checkbox, with an update checkbox which added with following code ;

       .. code-block:: python